Next Lesson - Malignant Breast Disease

 If the red, painful and swollen breast does not improve with antibiotics then a referral should be made to rule out inflammatory breast cancer, which can present similarly due to diffuse lymphatic infiltration.

 Cysts in the breast are difficult to distinguish from solid tumours on examination, meaning that referral for imaging should be made.
 They are fluid filled sacs often surrounded by fibrous tissue, presenting between the ages 35 and 50 as mobile and smooth masses.
-Cysts can be aspirated and removed surgically.
+Symptomatic cysts can be aspirated for relief; surgical removal is rarely required.

 Fat necrosis presents as irregular, firm, palpable masses with or without skin changes meaning it mimics breast cancer clinically, and so should be referred for further imaging.
 The necrosis is the result of an inflammatory response either post trauma or surgery of the breast, and so this should always be asked about in the history.